Nynuphar/IDEAL-doc/docs/source/appointments.rst

 * **Duration**: duration of the appointment - this is only relevant when booking the actual/definitive appointment, and it can be edited after.
 A *default* option is available as 00:30:00 (30 minutes).
 * **Minus day range**: this is the lower tolerance range to book the actual/definitive appointment.
 It will be calculated around the *days from day 1*.
 The *default* option is -2 days.
 Currently, the minimum *minus day range* is -7.
 * **Plus day range**: this is the top tolerance range to book the actual/definitive appointment.
 It will be calculated around the *days from day 1*.
 The *default* option is 2 days.
 Currently, the maximum *plus day range* is 7.
+* **Repeat appoint.**: select "no repetition" if you don't want this appointment to repeat, otherwise several options to repeat appointments are available (every month, every 2nd month, etc).
+* **Years repeat**: once an appointment is set to repeat, this option will appear.
+Here you can set for how many years your want your appointment to repeat.

 .. note:: **Day 1** here will be the "reference" day from which the appointments dates are calculated.
 Depending on the study, it will vary.
 For example, for the STCS it will be the transplant date.